nvidia-holoscan/holoscan-sdk/docs/sdk_installation.md

 # SDK Installation

-The section below refers to the installation of the Holoscan SDK referred to as the **development stack**, designed for NVIDIA Developer Kits (arm64), and for x86_64 Linux compute platforms, ideal for development and testing of the SDK.
+This guide covers installing the Holoscan SDK **development stack** for NVIDIA Developer Kits (arm64) and x86_64 Linux platforms.

 :::{note}
-For Holoscan Developer Kits such as the [IGX Orin Developer Kit](https://www.nvidia.com/en-us/edge-computing/products/igx/), an alternative option is the [deployment stack](./deployment_stack.md), based on [OpenEmbedded](https://www.openembedded.org/wiki/Main_Page) ([Yocto](https://www.yoctoproject.org/) build system) instead of Ubuntu.
-This is recommended to limit your stack to the software components strictly required to run your Holoscan application.
+For production deployments on NVIDIA Developer Kits like [IGX Orin](https://www.nvidia.com/en-us/edge-computing/products/igx/), consider the [deployment stack](./deployment_stack.md) based on [OpenEmbedded](https://www.openembedded.org/wiki/Main_Page)/[Yocto](https://www.yoctoproject.org/).
+This provides a minimal runtime optimized for memory, speed, security, and power to run your Holoscan application.
 The runtime Board Support Package (BSP) can be optimized with respect to memory usage, speed, security and power requirements.
 :::

 ## Prerequisites